Starting Over Again (2014 film)

-The story revolves on two former lovers who meet again four years later through a project, and the plot goes over flashbacks - an email, a backstory, and the self esteem of moving on, letting go, and redemption - a narrative used in most Olivia Lamasan films.
+The story revolves around the relationship between Ginny and Marco.
+Ginny is an architecture student, and Marco is a history professor who proposes marriage to his girlfriend of five years.
+However, Ginny rejects Marco's marriage proposal to pursue her master's degree in Architecture overseas.
+Years later, the two former lovers meet again through a project, and the plot goes over flashbacks - an email, a backstory, and the self-esteem of moving on, letting go, and redemption.

 Cast

 Main cast

-Piolo Pascual portrays Marco Antonio Villanueva III.